erickbytes/lofipython/content/blog/making-a-yahoo-stock-price-summary-cli-with-python.rst

 **No Official API, No Problem**

 It felt good to prove the concept that you don't need an official API to print stock data in your terminal!
-If you want to check in on your portfolio's daily moves, give this CLI a try.
+If you want to check in on your portfolio's daily moves, give this CLI a try: `finsou.py Github Repo <https://github.com/erickbytes/finsou.py>`__

-`finsou.py Github Repo <https://github.com/erickbytes/finsou.py>`__
+If you're looking for a more robust finance Python module, I recommend `yfinance <https://pypi.org/project/yfinance/>`__ for querying stock data.